Chow polynomials of rank-uniform labeled posets: Rank-uniform semimodular supersolvable lattices

 In hyperplane arrangement theory, a flat $F$ in the intersection lattice $\L_{\Harr}$ of a complex hyperplane arrangment $\Harr$ is modular if and only if the natural map $\Arr_{\Harr} \rightarrow \Arr_{\Harr^F}$ between the arrangement complement $\Arr_{\Harr}$ of $\Harr$ and the arrangement complement $\Arr_{\Harr^F}$ of the localization $\Harr^F$ is a fibration (see \cite{Paris_2000} for the proof of that result, and see \cite{OT_1992} for a general reference on hyperplane arrangements).
 Thus, an intersection lattice $\L_{\Harr}$ is supersolvable if and only if there is a tower of codimension $1$ fibrations between $\Arr_{\Harr}$ and $\C^{\ast}$, induced by successive localizations.
 For instance, the intersection lattice of the $n$-th (type A) braid arrangement is supersolvable.
 Indeed the arrangement complement of the $n$-th braid arrangement is the $n$-th configuration space $\Conf_n(\C)$ of $\C$, and we have a tower of codimension $1$ fibrations between $\Conf_n(\C)$ and $\C^{\ast}$ given by forgetting points one after the other.
 The intersection lattice of the $n$-th braid arrangement is isomorphic to the $n$-th partition lattice, which is simply the set of all set partitions of $[n]$ ordered by refinement. \\

+In the rest of this paper we will restrict our attention to supersolvable lattices which satisfy in addition the following property. \begin{definition} A graded finite lattice $\Latt$ with rank function $\rk$ is called semimodular if we have the inequality

+for all $s,t \in \Latt.$ \end{definition} In a semimodular lattice, left and right modularity are equivalent (see \cite[p.
+83]{birkhoff1940lattice}) and so if a supersolvable lattice is semimodular, then its maximal chain of left modular elements is in fact composed of modular elements. \\

-The following lemma shows that supersolvability is a hereditary property. \begin{lemma}[{\cite[Proposition 3.2]{stanley1972supersolvable}}] Let $\Latt$ be a supersolvable lattice with maximal chain of modular elements $(m_i)_{0\leqslant i \leqslant n}$.
+It has been shown by Stanley that supersolvability is a hereditary property. \begin{lemma}[{\cite[Proposition 3.2]{stanley1972supersolvable}}] Let $\Latt$ be a semimodular supersolvable lattice with maximal chain of modular elements $(m_i)_{0\leqslant i \leqslant n}$.
 For any $s \in \Latt$, the set of elements

-forms a maximal chain of modular elements of the interval $[s, \un],$ and the set of elements forms a maximal chain of modular elements of the interval $[\zero, s]$. \end{lemma} Let $\Latt$ be a supersolvable lattice with maximal chain of modular elements As explained in \cite{mcnamara2003labelings} one can define an EL-labeling $\lambda_m$ on $\Latt$ by setting
+forms a maximal chain of modular elements of the interval $[s, \un],$ and the set of elements forms a maximal chain of modular elements of the interval $[\zero, s]$. \end{lemma} Let $\Latt$ be a semimodular supersolvable lattice with maximal chain of modular elements